JingjingLiang99/JingjingLiang99.github.io/_posts/02-Renting.md

 -   Matplotlib

 <h2 id="Summary" style="color:black">Summary</h2>
-How many photos the listing has and how positive the description sounds has high importance to making a deal.
-The marketing team should check the listings without photos or have low positivity score, and using these criteria to promote them more efficiently.
+The number of photos in a listing and the positivity of the description play a significant role in closing a deal.
+Listings with fewer photos or lower positivity scores should be prioritized by the marketing team for more efficient promotion.

-The number of bedrooms and bathrooms, and hardwood floors are top amenities that affect customer decision.
-They should be placed at the front of the tags.
+Additionally, the number of bedrooms and bathrooms, along with amenities like hardwood floors, are top factors influencing customer decisions.
+These key features should be highlighted prominently at the beginning of the listing tags.

 <h2 id="Technical Process" style="color:black">Technical Process</h2>
 Raw dataset: